 The Shiner marinated fajita chicken is our go-to protein option whether it’s straight up fajitas or stuffed in a queso smothered burrito.
-Honorable mention: try the jalapeño ranch, bang bang sauce, and unlimited queso bar in the bar area (varies by location/hours)
+Honorable mention: try the jalapeño ranch (we have a copycat recipe), bang bang sauce, and unlimited queso bar in the bar area (varies by location/hours)

 Leroy & Lewis